taxiarchis780/Eye4AnEye/README.md

 Then you can now press the "Start" button and let python do its magic!
 Wait for a couple of seconds and a new comma separated file is going to be generated with your results.
 You can now use the program again without worrying about the results.csv file as it is going to append any changes.
-After you are finished you can send the results.csv and image files that you have processed
+After you are finished you can send the results.csv and image files that you have processed.